Monroe County Community College

 - Monroe County Community College was established to provide a variety of higher education opportunities for the residents of Monroe County.
 The College mission is to provide programs for students planning to transfer to four-year institutions; programs for students seeking an associate's degree or certificate in an occupational area; general education courses/experiences integrated throughout the curriculum; training and retraining for business and industry; a strong complement of student support services and other activities to meet the lifelong educational and employment needs of its students.

-- The teacher population of 103 teachers has declined by 21% over five years.
+- The teacher population of 103 teachers has stayed relatively flat over five years.

 |Monroe County Community College||(MI) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||Four or more years|

 |Total Enrollment||3,482 students||3,505 students|